-We’re excited to partner with the national Encore Fellowship Network to launch SVP’s Encore Fellowships program, (1) helping more nonprofits grow and strengthen their organizations and increase their impact in the community, and (2) creating a larger community of individuals who are knowledgeable, passionate about, and engaged in the social sector.
+Encore Fellowships help nonprofits strengthen their organizations and increase their impact.
+They also build the community of individuals who are knowledgeable, passionate about, and engaged in the social sector.

-- High Impact Work – Fellow will engage in a project of strategic nature that contributes to the building of capacity or capability of the Work Host
+- High Impact Work– Fellow will engage in a project of strategic nature that builds the nonprofit Work Host’s capacity

-SVP Boulder County’s Encore Fellowships program helps nonprofits grow and strengthen their organizations while increasing their impact in the community and by creating a larger community of individuals who are knowledgeable, passionate about, and engaged in the social sector.
-Find answers to some frequently asked questions below; have a question you don’t see the answer to here?
-Email us at firstname.lastname@example.org.
+SVP Boulder County’s Encore Fellowships program helps nonprofits increase their community impact and expands the pool of individuals who are knowledgeable, passionate about, and engaged in the social sector.
+Find answers to some frequently asked questions below.

 What is an “Encore Fellow?”

-With skills that typically include management, human resources, finance, strategic planning, project and program management, information technology, and marketing, Encore Fellows applying lessons learned from their professional careers, and make a significant and lasting contributions to their host nonprofit.
+Encore Fellows apply their professional experience, often in fields such as management, human resources, finance, strategic planning, project and program management, information technology, and marketing, to make significant and lasting contributions to their host nonprofit.

 What is a “Work Host?”

 Encore “Work Hosts” are Boulder County nonprofit agencies, large and small, with a breadth and depth of missions and causes, serving a wide range of community constituents.
 Work Hosts must apply and are vetted to identify how well their needs suit a potential Fellow’s skills and experience.

 What is an “Encore Sponsor?”